 Why should employers care about domestic violence?

 Domestic violence can happen outside the workplace, but follow the survivor into the work environment.
 The Legislative Analyst estimates that city employees struggling with domestic violence result in an annual cost to San Francisco of $6,186,048, with $2.4 million lost for medical and mental health services and $2.4 million in lost productivity due to absenteeism (The San Francisco Budget and Legislative Analyst, Project 20121016-006, 2012).
 According to the Centers for Disease Control and Prevention, lost productivity due to domestic violence costs about $1.8 billion nationwide.
 The workplace can be a very vulnerable place for survivors, but also a powerful source of support and a place to access resources.

 What are my rights in the workplace?

-For more resources and information on you rights in the workplace, consult the Employment Law Center to Legal Aid at Work.
+For more resources and information on you rights in the workplace, consult Legal Aid at Work.

 How do I become a Domestic Violence Liaison?

-Recruitment for the Domestic Violence Liaison program takes place once a year during the summer.
-A city-wide email will circulate with guidelines and a link to the application as the application window approaches.
+Recruitment for the Domestic Violence Liaison program takes place once a year during October.
+A citywide email will circulate with guidelines and a link to the application as the application window approaches.
 If you wish to apply for a position as a Domestic Violence Liaison, look out for this email.

-If you need more information about the Domestic Violence Liaison Program, contact Women’s Policy Director Minouche Kandel at email@example.com.
+If you need more information about the Domestic Violence Liaison Program, contact the Department on the Status of Women at firstname.lastname@example.org.